auth0/Xamarin.Auth0Client/samples/README.md

 3. Choose your subdomain (e.g. mycompany.auth0.com).
 4. Create a new application from Apps / APIs section.
 5. Copy paste the client id / client secret used to initialize the `Auth0Client` class on `MainActivity.cs` or the iOS Controller.
-6. Register the following Callback URL on the Application Settings section:
+6. Register the following `Allowed Callback URL` on the Application Settings section:

 ```
 https://{YOUR_SUBDOMAIN}.auth0.com/mobile